The DESURBS project made significant and novel advances regarding the design of urban spaces.

-An objective rating scale for quantifying safety of different urban space designs is being developed and will be used to show that DESURBS solutions result in urban spaces less prone to and less affected by security threats.
-Primary case studies with end users in Jerusalem in Israel, Nottingham in the UK and Barcelona in Spain inform the development process.Secure Society Decision Support
+An objective rating scale for quantifying safety of different urban space designs was developed and used to show that the DESURBS solutions result in urban spaces less prone to and less affected by security threats.
+Primary case studies with end users in Jerusalem in Israel, Nottingham in the UK, and Barcelona in Spain informed the development process.Secure Society Decision Support

 DESURBS has received EC research funding.